-The Public Policy is opening Executive Committee positions for 2020!
-We are looking for passionate and self-led students to be a part of our team during a critical election year.
+The Public Policy is opening Executive Committee positions for 2021!
+We are looking for passionate and self-led students to be a part of our team.
 In this role, you can work with other PPC team members to create content, competitions or events that increase youth engagement with public policy.
 You should be able to take the initiative to manage your team and your relevant projects, as well as collaborate with other teams.
 It’s important that you understand your commitments beforehand and can attend regular team and committee meetings.

 Every role will have delegates available to support them.
 We’re open to discussing new ideas and ways of doing things that can be implemented in your team and throughout the executive.
 We want to continue to build on the successes of this young club and take our recognition and engagement further.
 If you want to be a part of a change-making club, apply now!

-If you are applying for Content Leader or Graphics Leader, make sure to also fill out the application via the link at the top of the main application form.
+If you are applying for Content Leader or Graphics Leader, make sure to email your portfolio through our email at firstname.lastname@example.org.

 This team is made up of 7 leads